ashnernovilla/Hotel-Booking-Data-Gathering-and-Analysis/README.md

 ## Usage

 1.  **Run the Scraper**:
-    -   Execute the `app.txt` batch file.
+    -   Execute the `app.bat` batch file.
 This will activate the Conda environment and run the `app_scrape.py` script.
     -   You will be prompted to enter a city (**Manila** or **Davao**) and the **check-in** and **check-out dates** in `YYYY-MM-DD` format.
     -   The script will then scrape the data and save it to `hotels.db`.